cem-usp/rfb-cnpj-geocoding/README.md

 ## Keys

-To access the data and run the [Quarto](https://quarto.org/) notebook, you must first obtain authorization to access the project's [Google Sheets](https://workspace.google.com/products/sheets/) files.
+To access the data and run the [Quarto](https://quarto.org/) notebook, you must first obtain authorization to access the project's [OSF](https://osf.io) repositories and [Google Sheets](https://workspace.google.com/products/sheets/) files.

 Once you have the necessary permissions, run the following command to authorize your access to the Google Sheets API: